Help! Why Does My Air Conditioner Keep Turning Off?

 But if it is subject to overheating or has become worn out, it may indicate this by shutting off frequently.
-An AC compressor can break for several possible reasons such as a blown fuse (commonly caused by the compressor tripping the breaker), a broken motor overload protector, or burnt wiring.
+An air conditioner’s compressor can break for several possible reasons, such as a blown fuse (commonly caused by the compressor tripping the breaker), a broken motor overload protector, or burnt wiring.

 Solutions for Compressor Problems

-If you think you may have a broken AC compressor, contact Michael Bonsby Heating & Air Conditioning today!
+If you think you may have a broken AC compressor, contact Michael Bonsby HVAC & Plumbing today!

 Low Refrigerant Levels

 The level of refrigerant in your AC needs to be consistent in order for it to work properly.
 When you scheduled AC installation, your unit was given a certain “charge,” but if the level of refrigerant falls below this, it can lead to inadequate cooling and energy inefficiency.
 It can even cause your AC to short cycle.
 As such, AC refrigerant leaks should be dealt with immediately.